gvnn3/conductor/SESSION_SUMMARY.md

 4. **Handle errors gracefully** - No more exit() calls in library code
 5. **Test real behavior** - Added tests that verify actual functionality

+## Latest Updates

+### 5. Enhanced Multi-Player Test Output
+- **Problem**: User couldn't see what the conductor actually collected from players
+- **Solution**: Modified test to display conductor's stdout
+- **Added ping commands** to player tasks for more realistic testing
+- **Result**: Full visibility into conductor's collected results from all players

 ## Next Steps

 All high-priority items have been completed.
 The remaining medium-priority tasks are: